Cousin: Multiplicities

+David and Penelope are half cousins because they share only one grandparent (Alice) because they are related through half-siblings (Anne and Robert).

-Half cousins are descended from half siblings and would share one grandparent.
+Half cousins are descended from half siblings and thus share one grandparent.
 The children of two half siblings are first half cousins.
-If half siblings have children with another pair of half siblings, the resulting children would be double half first cousins and would share one grandparent on each side.
+If half siblings have children with another pair of half siblings, the resulting children are double half first cousins and thus share one grandparent on each side.

 While there is no agreed upon term, it is possible for cousins to share three grandparents if a pair of half siblings had children with a pair of full siblings.
+A real-world example of such a pair is that of Baldwin V of Jerusalem and Maria of Montferrat.